 A LASP project may take 1-3 years, from initiation to construction to payment.

 As an owner whose property borders the proposed improvements, you can initiate the project by making a formal written request via a letter or email to the local improvements clerk.
 You can request projects at any time during the year but May 31 is the cut-off date for design and construction to occur the following year.

 The Engineering Department reviews the street to determine if the requested work qualifies and if the proposed improvements are feasible.
 The department reviews the driveways for residential street upgrade and sidewalk construction projects and flags any unauthorized ones.
-For speed hump projects, proposed locations require council approval before any petitions are sent out.

 The City sends a petition letter (typically in August or September) to every registered property owner on the street with: